 (e) at times other than during the conduct of a pre-trial conference or a listing conference, settle, sign and seal an order under the RSC Order 43 rule 16 if the solicitors for the parties to proceedings have, under that rule, filed a written consent to the making of the order.

-[Rule 8 amended in Gazette 31 Jul 2007 p.
+[Rule 8 amended: Gazette 31 Jul 2007 p.
 3808.]

 9. Legally qualified registrar may be ordered to take account etc.